loiodicb/TodoList/README.md

 * Sérialisation / désérialisation des données localement (Local Storage) - Pour sauvegarder les données localement
 * Undo / Redo (Annuler / Refaire)

+I didn't try with mac os so I can't know if you could run the project on it, because it has been only developped on windows 10 and it works with the version of Angular 8

+## Problems
+I commit my project but it was corrupted by a library I used the LFS Large File System.
+Because I didn't setup properly the .gitignore file and with git desktop we search to push the modules and it's like that I get my files corupted and while I pulled my files I deleted all the git folder and recreate one.

 ## Depedencies
 Project GitHub is here :
 ```console